CuriosityBuiltTheCat/curiositybuiltthecat.github.io/_posts/2019-02-20-IR-Distance-Sensor.md

 ![]({{site.baseurl}}/images/HC-SR04.jpg){:height="120px" width="120px"}.

 In the past I have used the ever popular HC-SR04 ultrasonic distance sensor modules, however for an upcoming project I need something less bulky and more precise.
 I want to use IR distance sensors.
 IR distance sensors have two main components, an IR LED and an IR phototransistor.
 The LED shines on a nearby surface while the phototransistor measures how much of the IR light bounces back.
-Awhile back I bought some digital IR distance senors off of amazon but I wanted an analog output.
-I canablized some of the components and built a prototype based off of some recommended resistor values I found online.
+Awhile back I bought some digital IR distance senors off of [amazon](https://www.amazon.com/OSOYOO-Infrared-Obstacle-Avoidance-Arduino/dp/B01I57HIJ0/ref=sr_1_4?ie=UTF8&qid=1550812474&sr=8-4&keywords=ir+distance+sensor) but now I want an analog output.
+I canablized the LED and phototransistor and built a prototype based off of some recommended resistor values I found online.
 Here is my schematic.

 ![IRsensorSchematic.png]({{site.baseurl}}/images/IRsensorSchematic.png)